heiswayi/heiswayi.nrird.com/_posts/2016-12-26-creating-super-simple-logger-class-in-csharp.md

 var logger = new SimpleLogger(true); // Will not overwrite the existing log file
 ```

-Initializing the constructor with parameter like above will not overwrite or clear the existing log file.
+Initializing the constructor with parameter like above will **not overwrite or clear** the existing log file.
 Next log message added will be appended to the existing log file.
 Unless if the log file is not exist, then it will create a fresh new one.
-This is useful when I instantiate this class in different class within the same project, my log messages continue to append to my single log file without overwriting the existing log file.
+This is useful when I instantiate this logger class in different other class within the same project, my log messages will continue to append to my single log file without overwriting the existing log file.

+### Contributing

+If you think you want to improve this logger class and make it more useful to others, [you may fork it on my Gist](https://gist.github.com/heiswayi/69ef5413c0f28b3a58d964447c275058).
+I will appreciate that!